outsidedav/swift/app_launch/mobile_applaunch.md

 ### Enabling Feature Control Capability

-Through this engagement an app owner can control the visibility of a feature by enabling or disabling it during runtime.
+Through this engagement, an app owner can control the visibility of a feature by enabling or disabling it at run time.
 A feature can be enabled or disabled to all the application users or to a specific set of users and devices.

 Feature roll outs can be scheduled and coordinated by defining a start or end time and date.
-You can also choose a specific day on which a defined feature should be enabled or disabled.
+You can also choose a specific day on which a defined feature is to be be enabled or disabled.

 ![animated gif](images/create_engagement.gif){: gif}

 Complete the following steps to create an engagement by using the Feature Control:

-1. You can create an engagement using either of the following methods:
+1. You can create an engagement by using either of the following methods:
 	- Click **Engagements** in the navigation pane.
-	- Select **Create Engagements** on the new Feature that you have created.
+	- Select **Create Engagements** on the new Feature that you created.
-	- In the navigation pane, click **Overview** > **Create New Engagement** .
+	- In the navigation pane, click **Overview** > **Create New Engagement**.

   The New Engagement window appears.